filetrust/Glasswall-Security-Policies/policies/Policy27.md

 #### 4.4 Personal Data

-Any personal data used for testing must be stored in accordance with the relevant security policy and legislation, i.e. GDPR.
+Any personal data used for testing must be stored in accordance with the Data Classification Policy and legislation, i.e. GDPR.

 #### 4.5 Data Destruction